i11g/Automation-and-Manual-Testing-of-Web-Applications/README.md

 # Testing of Web Application
-This repository contains the tests and test suites developed during the testting of Web App Foody System.
+This repository includes three projects sumarizing a manual and aotomation testing of three different Web Applicaations provided by Soft Uni as part of

 ## Table of Contents
 * [General Info](#general-information)